sangjinhan/homepage/_posts/2013-02-12-CPU-GPU-comparison.md

 * Our paper lacks the context described above: "why we showed the single-core CPU performance".

-* The paper does not explicitly says about what would be the expected throughput if we run the non-parallelizable algorithm on multiple CPU cores, individually.
-Clearly (single-core performance) * (# of cores) is the upper bound, since since you cannot expect super-linear speedup for running on independent data.
+* The paper does not explicitly say about what would be the expected throughput if we run the non-parallelizable algorithm on multiple CPU cores, individually.
+Clearly (single-core performance) * (# of cores) is the upper bound, since you cannot expect super-linear speedup for running on independent data.
 However, the speedup may be significantly lower than the number of cores, as commonly seen in multi-core applications.
   The answer was, _it shows almost perfect linear scalability_, since RSA